×

 If you are thinking about moving to The Algarve, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in The Algarve varies depending on the location and type of property.
 Generally, the cost of housing in The Algarve is higher than the national average, with prices ranging from moderately priced apartments to luxury villas.
-The cost of living in The Algarve is generally higher than other parts of Portugal, but still relatively affordable compared to other European countries," said one expat in The Algarve.
+The cost of living in The Algarve is generally higher than other parts of Portugal, but still relatively affordable compared to other European countries," commented one expat who made the move to The Algarve.

 How do I meet people in The Algarve?